 Robert Dunn Harness Racing Stable

 Over the past two seasons, there has also been a second branch of the stable in Pukekohe.
 This move is clearly one that has paid dividends.
 There are presently 15 stable runners based up north and their progress is being overseen by Robert, well supported also by Jack MacKinnon.

 Robert Dunn John Dunn

 Ross Houghton is John's right-hand man at the Woodend stable.
 He joined the stable on a full-time basis at the end of 2015, after year's working as a loader out at the airport.
 Ross was a successful junior reinsman and worked for extended periods for both Dean Taylor and Barry Purdon.
 He has helped out the stable for years in his "free-time" and is a highly valued member of staff with a great work ethic.
 Ross enjoyed a major highlight since returning to serious race-driving reining Joey Maguire (a horse he co-owns) to a dead-heat for first in the 2016 Marlborough Summer Cup.
-Ross drove four winners last season and has already driven five winners from 49 drives in the current season.
+Ross drove four winners last season and has already driven seven winners from 66 drives in the current season.